Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

 Rule: Legitimate employers never ask you to pay money upfront.
 Use our free JobGuardIE tool to check if a job listing shows warning signs.

 Reaching out is a sign of strength.
-Many Indian students feel pressure not to show vulnerability.
+Many students feel pressure not to show vulnerability.
 Your wellbeing is more important than any exam or deadline.
 Please talk to someone.

 Free call from any phone: 116 123